gwalen/sb_home_task_solution/solution_transactions/solution.md

   88487000000000000000000
 ```

-## Discussion on custom solution for slippage to high
+## Discussion on custom solution for slippage too high

 Uniswap was used insted of 1Inch cos 1Inch v2-protocol is already deprecated and new AggregationProtocol is recommended to be used with their web API rather than smart contract calls
 (also it would be quite hard to do it).